Aug 12, 2022

 Navigate to the wp-content directory and rename the plugins folder, which will disable all of your WordPress plugins.
 You can do this via your hosting account’s File Manager or an FTP client like FileZilla.

-If your site works fine when all the plugins are disabled, the next step is to locate which of them is causing the 504 gateway timeout error.
+If your site works fine when all the plugins are disabled, the next step is to locate which of them is causing the error 504.
 Restore the original name of the plugins directory and disable the plugins one by one to pinpoint the source of the issue.

 8. Check CDNs